Luminar AI Review – Can Artificial Intelligence help you Edit your Photos?

 If you’re an existing Luminar 4 user trying to compare Luminar AI vs Luminar 4, we’ll discuss the features exclusive to this newer version later in this Luminar AI review to help you decide whether it’s worth upgrading.

-Arriving later in 2021 are two exciting new features already being developed by Skylum:
+Arriving later in 2021 is an exciting new feature already being developed by Skylum:

 - Bokeh AI – alter the out of focus areas of an image to replicate a photo shot at a large aperture with a shallow depth of field.

-The initial release of Luminar AI includes all the main features, with the features above added for free later in the year.
+The initial release of Luminar AI includes all the main features, with the feature above added for free later in the year.
 I’ll update this Luminar AI review as new features are released.

 - MacBook, MacBook Air, MacBook Pro, iMac, iMac Pro, Mac Pro, Mac mini, early 2010 or newer